Cwegeleben/rod-builder-pro/docs/importer/settings-dry-run.md

 - Set environment flags on the target app:
   - ENABLE_SMOKES=1
   - SMOKE_TOKEN=<your-token>
+  - SMOKE_ALLOW_PROD=1 (only if you are purposefully enabling smokes in production; omit/remove to disable)
   - IMPORTER_BG_ENABLED=1
   - VITE_IMPORTER_SSE_ENABLED=1 (optional; enables UI banners if you browse the app)
 - Know your base URL, e.g. https://your-app.fly.dev